How to Make the Most of Your Krakow Walking Tour

 Krakow is the greatest place in Poland for a walking tour.
-All the historic sights with the exception of Wawel Royal Castle are located on a flat terrain, within walking distance and are accessible via foot and every kind of public and private transportation.
+All the historic sights with the exception of Wawel Royal Castle are located on a flat terrain.
+And all are within walking distance of each other.
+Everything is accessible via foot and every kind of public and private transportation.
 This is the main reason walking tours are so popular in the city.
-To go and see the Old Town, Jewish Quarter and WWII Ghetto area in Podgorze you would need a total of around 4 hours, but within this time you would see the most spectacular and well known Krakow sights, buildings, monuments and remembrance sites.
+To go and see the Old Town, Jewish Quarter and WWII Ghetto area in Podgorze you would need a total of around 4 hours.
+Within this time you would also have seen the most spectacular and well known of Krakow sights.

-Private tours or small group tours are the best ways to see Krakow and your guide will make sure you enjoy exploring the city.
-As part of a small group you can get to know the guide better and get insider information on the city – the point of doing a tour, right?
-A private or a small group is of course much more demanding – the guide really needs to know their stuff, since guests always have many questions.
-But our guides will happily always answer any questions customers may have.
+Private tours or small group tours are the best ways to see Krakow.
+Your informative and entertaining guide will make sure you enjoy exploring the city.
+As part of a small group you can get to know the guide better.
+This is a great way to get “insider information” on the city.
+From the guides point of view a private or a small group tour is much more demanding.
+In these cases the guide really needs to know their stuff.
+But our guides are all expertly trained and will happily always answer any questions.

 To make the most of your Krakow walking tour, simply be sure to book a private or a small group tour.
-Your guide will always be there for you, giving you hints and tips about the city and helping to make the tour enjoyable.
-Be advised though, that if you are in a small group tour with other participants that you didn’t know before the tour it might be a little challenging to keep the guide just to yourself, as we want everybody to be happy and satisfied.
-The best option for you would be a private tour then, where you get a private guide just for yourself and your friends.
+Your guide will always be there for you, giving you hints and tips about the city.
+Their job is to make the tour both enjoyable and informative.
+Be advised that if you are in a group tour with other participants unknown to you, it might be a little challenging to keep the guide just to yourself.
+Because we want everybody to be happy and satisfied, the best option for you would be a private tour.
+With this you get a private guide just to yourself and your friends.
 Bon voyage!

 Images by Mateusz Świercz for Absolute Tours